mieweb/docs/content/functions/reports/osha-300a-form-log-overlay.md

 ---
 id: '1qHBp70qSV9LSeHEg056zXY8YfXpetOJv2L77zGKOCLI'
 title: 'OSHA 300A Form Log Overlay'
-date: '2024-05-20T19:29:06.365Z'
+date: '2025-02-24T20:13:10.951Z'
-version: 225
+version: 237
-lastAuthor: 'janderson'
+lastAuthor: 'anichols'
 mimeType: 'text/x-markdown'
-links: []
+links:
+  - 'common-case-search-report.md'
 source: 'https://drive.google.com/open?id=1qHBp70qSV9LSeHEg056zXY8YfXpetOJv2L77zGKOCLI'
 wikigdrive: '0008bcbb1563384efe0a28ada6f97e9432e65f10'
 ---
 ## OSHA 300A Form Log Overlay

-From an Employer Organization chart, an OSHA 300A chart tab is available which provides an overlay OSHA 300A Form Log ability.
+From an Employer Organization chart, an OSHA 300A chart tab (to pull this year's current totals) and an OSHA 300A Form for Last Year hyperlink (to pull last year's totals) is available which provides an overlay OSHA 300A Form Log ability, depending on the year of totals you wish to generate and/or view.
+Additionally, there is the OSHA300A Report that can be run from the Reports sidemenu tab for any date range or additional filter criteria needed.

+### OSHA 300A Chart Tab - pulls current year totals

+The OSHA 300A chart tab within an EO chart functions as *current logged in year* log form overlay.
+Meaning, for the current year it's being run, it will look for any OSHA recordable cases/incidents that have an onsite injury/illness location of that Employer Organization (or any onsite injury/illness locations that wrap up to this parent Employer Organization) and overlay the OSHA 300A information onto this log/form overlay.

 ![](../osha-300a-form-log-overlay.assets/03d652fd086ebb19da39f15a905c67da.png)

-The OSHA 300A chart tab functions as *current logged in year* log form overlay.
-Meaning, for the current year it's being run, it will look for any OSHA recordable cases/incidents that have an onsite injury/illness location of that Employer Organization (or any onsite injury/illness locations that wrap up to this parent Employer Organization) and overlay the OSHA 300A information onto this log/form overlay.

 ## How does it work